SexGenomicsToolkit/docs/src/radsex/example.rst

     radsex process --input-dir samples --output-file markers_table.tsv --threads 8

-**Parameters** (see the :ref:`process-usage` usage section for details):
+**Parameters** (see the :ref:`radsex-usage-process` usage section for details):

 - ``--input-dir``: location of the demultiplexed reads directory.
-Supported reads file formats are described in the :ref:`reads-file`.
+Supported reads file formats are described in the :ref:`radsex-input-reads`.
 - ``--output-file``: path to the markers depth table generated by this command.
 - ``--threads``: number of threads to use to process input files in parallel.

 The output file *markers_table.tsv* will be used as input for all analyses implemented in ``radsex``, but it is not used for any ``sgtr`` plots.
-For more information about this file, check the :ref:`markers-depths-table-file` section.
+For more information about this file, check the :ref:`radsex-output-depth-table` section.

 .. note:: The parameter --min-depth specifies the minimum depth in at least one individual to retain a marker in the markers depth table.
-In most cases, we advise to keep the value of ``--min-depth`` to the default value **1** in order to retain all the information present in the dataset; this way, the markers depth table is only computed once, which is prefered as this step is by far the most computationally intensive in RADSex and markers can be filtered based on minimum depth in all downstream analyses.
+In most cases, we advise to keep the ``--min-depth`` to the default value **1** in order to retain all the information present in the dataset; this way, the markers depth table is only computed once, which is prefered as this step is by far the most computationally intensive in RADSex and markers can be filtered based on minimum depth in all downstream analyses.
 If you are certain that all individuals in your dataset were sequenced with high coverage and you do not plan to run analyses with a minimum depth of 1, you can specify a higher value for ``--min-depth``.

 With our setup, using 8 threads, this step completed in **9 min 25 seconds** with a peak memory usage of **10.3 GB**.
 The resulting markers depth table used 5.1 GB of disk space.

+.. _radsex-ex-distrib:

 Computing the distribution of markers between sexes
 ---------------------------------------------------